cgubbin/conflux/README.md

-# node - Fixed Point Iterations in Rust
+# conflux - Fixed Point Iterations in Rust
-node is a toolbox for solving fixed point iteration problems, common in computational physics, written in Rust.
+conflux is a toolbox for solving fixed point iteration problems, common in computational physics, written in Rust.

 ## Algorithms
 - Linear Mixing